-However, 2010 interpretations of FEMA mitigation plan requirements resulted in a reformat of the original multijurisdictional plan and appropriate local annex into this single jurisdiction plan.
-This final plan will be forwarded to FEMA Region I for formal review and conditional approval.
-At that time the Bristol selectboard will adopt and send a final plan to FEMA for confirmation.
+In 2010, interpretations of FEMA mitigation plan time frame requirements resulted in a reformat of the original multijurisdictional plan and appropriate local annex into a single jurisdiction plan.
+This final iteration of a mitigation plan was accepted by FEMA and adopted in 2012.